cxli233/Online_R_learning/README.md

 Formal math is kept to minimum.
 The series focus on basic concepts, interpretation and execution in R.

 Each unit builds upon the previous.
 After each unit, there is also an exercise.

 # Getting started
 1) Clone the repository to your machine by downloading the zip file
-2) Unzip (and move the “Online_R_learning” directory to whichever you like on your machine).
+2) Unzip (and move the “Online_R_learning-master” folder to whichever folder you like on your machine).
-3) Open RStudio and create a new project, setting “Online_R_learning” as the working directory.
+3) Open RStudio and create a new project: File - New Project.
+Select Existing Directory.
+4) Set the folder directly containing "R_codes", "data" and "answer_keys" subfolders as the working directory.
+Important!
+If you don't set the right folder, R will have trouble loading the data files.
-4) Run .Rmd files under the /R_codes folder.
+5) Open .Rmd files under the R_codes folder: File - Open File.

-# Side note
-If you experience problems with loading data, i.e. "path does not exist" or "file does not exist in working directory" Try this:
-In your RStudio, under the Preview (or Knit) drop down menu, go the Knit Directory tab, and select Project Directory, NOT Document Directory.
+6) Under the Knit or Preview drop down menu, hover your mouse on Knit Directory, and select Project Directory.
+Important!
+This way R can load the data files.